tomrussobuilds/orchard-ml/README.md

 **97.31% Test Accuracy • 0.9704 Macro F1 • Single pretrained ResNet-18 • 28×28 images**

-This repository provides a reproducible training pipeline for the BloodMNIST (from MedMNIST v2) using an adapted pretrained ResNet-18 architecture.
-The goal is to demonstrate solid performance using a minimal configuration that adhere to modern PyTorch best practices.
+This repository provides a highly reproducible training pipeline for the BloodMNIST (from MedMNIST v2) using an adapted pretrained ResNet-18 architecture.
+The goal is to demonstrate solid performance using a minimal configuration that adheres to modern PyTorch best practices.

 The results reflect the latest successful training run (post-refactoring).